 If you’ve been on the internet, you’ve probably seen exciting meeting surprises like Goat-2-Meeting popping up on the internet.
 Goat-2-Meeting is a fun venture started by Sweet Farms that allows companies to bring a goat to their virtual meetings.

-You might not want to bring a goat to your next corporate team meeting, but there are exciting ways you can make meetings fun.
+You might not want to bring a goat to your next corporate team meeting.
+There are exciting ways you can show appreciation for employees during COVID-19 by making meetings fun.
 You might want to do giveaways, rave about company success, do a meeting while working on puzzles, or have a virtual happy hour.
 Think about the various ways you can make your meetings more exciting while making your entire team feel comfortable.

 9. Extend Flexibility Past COVID-19